The most commonly asked questions about amplifier valves.

 - Crackling Noises

-Crackling, hissing and popping noises coming from your amp are a sign you have a blown preamp valve.
+Crackling, hissing and popping noises coming from your amp are a sign you have a failing or blown preamp valve.
 However, you need to eliminate the power valves in case they are the culprit.
 If you are hearing noise or crackling, you can rule out a power valve with this simple test.
 Gently tap on the power valves, one at a time using a pencil.
 They should not make any noise.
 If noise changes when you tap, this could mean you have a failing power valve.
 Always be ready to switch the amp off quickly in case you have a failing valve and the tapping causes it to short out.

 - Weak Signal